HPInc/cloud_deployment_scripts/CloudFormation/README.md

 For more information about CAS Manager, please visit https://www.teradici.com/web-help/cas_manager/current/
 ### Requirements
 - must be used in a region where Document DB is available
-- existing VPC with at least 2 subnets
+- must be deployed in an existing VPC with at least 1 public subnet and another subnet in a different Availability Zone
-- existing EC2 Key pair
+- an existing EC2 Key pair

 ### Quick create stack
 https://console.aws.amazon.com/cloudformation/home?#/stacks/quickcreate?templateURL=https://teradici-public.s3.amazonaws.com/CloudFormation/CASManager/CASManager.yaml&stackName=casm